meganr28/null-collision-volumes-cuda/README.md

 ![](img/final/performance/graphs/scattering.png)

-Figure XX below showcases the impact of varying the phase function asymmetry of the medium.
+The graph below showcases the impact of varying the phase function asymmetry of the medium.
 Because the phase function does not factor into the rate of sample points along a ray travelling through a medium, varying the asymmetry does not really have an impact on performance in terms of runtime.
 As was shown above, it does have an impact on convergence, however, depending on the importance sampling strategy chosen.